khcr/snaptable/README.md

 end
 ```

 From that point, you have a working table, but it acts exactly the same than the basic table.
-You have few possibilites to change the behavior.
+You have few possibilities to change the behavior.
-If you want to change the table's columns, write a method `attributes` that return an array of the model's attributes you want to display.
+If you want to change the table's columns, write a method `attributes` that returns an array of the model's attributes you want to display.
 It supports associations by allowing you to put a hash.

 ```ruby
 def attributes